-- All DSLs, Deputy/Alternate DSLs and named safeguarding governors will attend specialised training appropriate for their positions, which will be updated at least every two years (records of this training will be kept by the trust safeguarding lead). - All new staff, teaching and support, paid and volunteers, will receive up to date safeguarding training that is endorsed by the three local safeguarding partners.
+- All DSLs, Deputy/Alternate DSLs, named safeguarding governors and named governors for children in care attend specialised training appropriate for their positions, which will be updated at least every two years. - All new staff, teaching and support, paid and volunteers, will receive up to date safeguarding training that is endorsed by the local safeguarding partners.
 A log of staff safeguarding training is kept by the DSL.
-On their first day, as part of their induction, all new staff will receive a copy of this policy and the trust's staff and persons in a position of trust code of conduct, their school's child protection procedures and behaviour policy, as well as Part one and Annex A of Keeping Children Safe in Education (September 2020).
+On their first day, as part of their induction, all new staff will receive a copy of this policy and the trust's staff and persons in a position of trust code of conduct, their school's child protection procedures and behaviour policy.
+In addition, staff who work directly with children must read at least Part one and Annex B of Keeping Children Safe in Education (KCSiE).
+Staff who do not work directly with children must read Annex A (a condensed version of Part one).
 The new staff member and the DSL will sign to evidence that the induction has been completed.
-The trust will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education (September 2020).
+The trust will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one (or Annex A if appropriate) of Keeping Children Safe in Education (September 2021).
 Whenever this policy is reviewed and updated the trust will ensure that all staff receive a copy; each school will insist that staff sign a register to confirm that they have read and understood the current version.
 The DSL provides staff with regular updates, which may be via email as well as during staff meetings, PD days and through safeguarding displays.
-In addition, all staff must complete Prevent awareness e-learning, which should be refreshed whenever the Home Office's e-learning course is updated.
+In addition, all staff must complete Prevent awareness e-learning, which should be refreshed at least every three years or whenever the Home Office's e-learning course is updated.
 Copies of Prevent training certificates are kept by the DSL.
 All members of staff will be advised to ensure that their behaviour or actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil.
 This is also highlighted in the staff and persons in a position of trust code of conduct.

-- All children, young people and their families have access to their school's child protection procedures via the school's website - The trust safeguarding policy and individual school's child protection procedures are reviewed on an annual basis by the trust, in consultation with headteachers
+- All children, young people and their families have access to their school's child protection procedures via the school's website - The trust safeguarding policy and individual school's child protection procedures are reviewed on an annual basis by the trust, in consultation with headteachers - Where school premises are used for non-school activities, safeguarding requirements are included in lease/hire agreements, as a condition of use/occupation of the premises, and that failure to comply will lead to termination of the agreement